 All of this costs money, which is why we’re having a fundraiser now.
 Erasing the ads set us back by $5,000 a month.
 It’s exactly the kind of financial hit the bad guys want us to take.

 That’s why we’re leaning on you during the spring fundraiser to help offset the costs of making these improvements.
 Here’s how to become part of the advocacy now.

 Let’s continue our virtual tour.
 Here’s my office.
 It used to be a broom closet, but I thought we had enough room to turn it into a workspace.
 And that’s my cat.

-Our research director, John, is in England, but this boiler room doubles as the research department.
 And can you believe we fit an entire printing press in this basement?
 Oh, there’s Teri, our newsletter director, and her team — hey there!

 Alright, I admit, this is a highly fictionalized backstage tour.
 We’re actually a virtual organization, but we’re as real as it gets.
 One day, we’ll also have a real office, and you’ll be able to visit us in person.